iamvikas718/Tech-Stack-Analyzer/report.md

 ## What It Does
 - Users input one or more domains
-- Calls Wappalyzer API to fetch technologies
+- Calls builtwith API to fetch technologies
 - Displays categorized tech stack
 - Allows CSV export for  use